AN: All right, Kathey. I figure it's time to stop torturing you by telling you about this story and just POST IT ALREADY!

 Dean is counting the day as a success.

-At the end of May, Sam gets out of school and because he's going to have to go through extra year of high school due to all of his absences over the years, he's not busy gearing up for college so he opts to spend the summer in Jersey with Dean and Ben.
+At the end of May, Sam gets out of school and because he's going to have to go through extra year of high school due to all of his absences over the years, he's not busy gearing up for college so he opts to spend the summer in Chicago with Dean and Ben.
 Dean is looking forward to a nice, relaxing summer with his brother and his son.
 Maybe they'll take Ben to the beach or teach Copper how to high five.
 Beth wants to take them to Manhattan for a weekend (and most likely force them to sit through a Broadway show).
 Victoria wants to teach Dean how to bake.
 They've got shit to do.
 The year has been a whirlwind of new experiences so far and honestly, Dean is just hoping to be able to unwind for the few months.

 Because in June, there's Ruby.
-What more really needs to be said about that?

 end chapter one